TeskaLabs/splang-docs/docs/expressions/parsec.md

 ## `!PARSE.KVLIST`: Parse list of key-value pairs

-Iterating through list elements `!PARSE.KVLIST` expression collects key-value pairs to list of tuples.
+Iterating through list of elements `!PARSE.KVLIST` expression collects key-value pairs to list of tuples.
 Non-key elements are parsed, but not collected.
 Nested `!PARSE.KVLIST` expressions are joined to the parent one.

 Type: _Combinator_